To see information relevant to you please log in or Not you?

 If you carry on contributing to the Fund after you reach your normal pension age:

-• you carry on making contributions as normal, until no later than when you reach age 75;
+• you can carry on making contributions, until you reach age 75,

-• you should make sure that your investment options and target retirement age still fit with your current plans;
+• you should regularly check that your investment options and target retirement age still fit with your current plans,

 • when you stop working for Nestlé, you can take your benefits — see What will you receive